©2018, ckwallace at ckwallace.com

 I was thinking about this when one of the guys in my men’s group told us a family friend killed himself on Tuesday.
 Booze was a big contributing factor.
 These are always tragic.
 People will say the suicidal was selfishly passing their pain on to the living.
 It’s possible.
 Though suicidal people who have lived through attempts tell us they thought they were doing everyone a favour.
 There are no good answers.

-Every day I run into folks who are affected by this scourge—attempting to narrow focus by taking short cuts—using drugs and alcohol to kickstart adrenaline and cortisol in their system, not realizing that this IS their addiction.
+Every day I run into folks who are affected by this scourge—attempting to narrow thinking by taking short cuts—using drugs and alcohol to kickstart adrenaline and cortisol in their system, not realizing that this IS their addiction.
 It’s not so much the booze or drugs, it’s these fear hormones which create an emotional state providing relief from the complexity of their existence.
 While in fear, your focus is on survival, a much simpler scope, aimed at satisfying much baser needs.

 And food and porn and gambling all do the same thing to a degree, using intermittent reinforcement to distract and narrow focus, attempting to gain a reward by way of a shortcut.
 Our eyes see out.
 But it’s here where the maladaptive breaks down: it’s like a dog chasing its tail.
 We never quite catch up.